eladnava/mailgen/THEME.md

 3. Create an `index.html` file and an `index.txt` file within your theme directory
 4. Copy the contents of [`themes/default/index.txt`](themes/default/index.txt) to your `index.txt` file and make any necessary changes
 5. Paste your custom template HTML into the `index.html` file you created
-6. Scroll down to the [injection code snippets](#injection-snippets) and copy and paste each code snippet into the relevant area of your template markup
+6. Scroll down to the [injection snippets](#injection-snippets) and copy and paste each code snippet into the relevant area of your template markup
-7. Test the theme by running `examples/*.js` scripts and observing the template output in `preview.html`
+7. Test the theme by running the `examples/*.js` scripts (insert your theme name in each script) and observing the template output in `preview.html`
-8. Take a screenshot of each example and place it in `screenshots/{theme}/{example}.png`
+8. Take a screenshot of your theme portraying each example and place it in `screenshots/{theme}/{example}.png`
-9. Add the theme name, credit, and screenshots to the `README.md` file's [Supported Themes](readme.md#supported-themes) section
+9. Add the theme name, credit, and screenshots to the `README.md` file's [Supported Themes](readme.md#supported-themes) section (copy one of the existing themes' markup and modify it accordingly)
 7. Submit a pull request with your changes and we'll let you know if anything's missing!

 Thanks again for your contribution!